 In the original, hearing one of the boys say the one with red hair in the middle (Ichigo in terms of the TV show, which doesn’t make a lot of sense because her hair is clearly bright pink when she’s transformed) was cute, so she starts smirking.
 Her friends ask her why she’s smirking and they go back and forth stating she is smirking (which she is) and her denying it.

 Zoey: “What else could I possibly have to do!?
 It’s not like I’m off battling monsters or something!”
 Okay first of all, could she sound more bitchy in this scene?
 She flies right off the handle.
 Ichigo is riled up, but she’s much more embarrassed than she is rude.

-Second, I can give her a pass for saying the Mew Mew stuff in your sleep, even if the original didn’t, but outright saying that for no reason whatsoever makes her seem so stupid that Patrick from Spongebob would have a PhD compared to her.
+Second, I can give her a pass for saying the Mew Mew stuff in her sleep, even if the original didn’t, but outright saying that for no reason whatsoever makes her seem so stupid that Patrick from Spongebob would have a PhD compared to her.
 The original just has her state that she’s bored and has absolutely nothing to do.

 In the dub, Zoey asks Mark why it’s blooming already since it’s not even spring yet.
 (Boy, those are some awful light clothes to be wearing in winter.
 T-shirts and skirts and not a jacket to be found.
 No snow either.
 Wow.)
 Mark then explains that the tree is over 100 years old, and that his grandpa proposed to his grandma under the tree because it reminded them of their old home or something.